polterguy/polterguy.github.io/magic.lambda.slots/index.md

 # Magic Lambda Slots

-This project provides the ability to create, edit, modify, and delete dynamic slots for Magic.
-More specifically, it provides the following slots.
+This project provides the ability to create, modify, inspect, and delete dynamic slots for Magic.
+More specifically, this project provides the following slots.

 * __[signal]__ - Invokes a dynamically create slot that has been created with the __[slots.create]__ slot.
 Provides an async (wait.) overload.
 * __[slots.create]__ - Creates a dynamic slot, that can be invoked with the __[signal]__ slot.